Learning to Forgive…With Journaling

 - what I learned from this experience.

 After writing a full page, I felt emotionally drained.
 I had to step away afterwards and let it soak in for a few days.
-I do feel the process has definitely helped me to become conscious of how I really felt about the situation, and to forgive not only others, but also myself.
+I do feel the process has definitely helped me to become conscious of how I really felt about the situation, and to forgive not only others, but more importantly myself.
 I am hopeful that this will assist me to move on from this experience.
 Everyone has their own battles to deal with, and I share this in the hope that journaling can possibly alleviate yours.
-Journaling is just one of the plethora of ways you can use the notes pages of your Ignited Life Planner.